ryansliao/232R-group-project/README.md

 Ryan Liao: I managed the Github repository by organizing the branches and formatting the markdowns.
 I was the main contributor for the data cleaning and modeling, coming up with the main pre-processing strategies and model choice/approach.
 I always wanted to be ahead of schedule, since I wanted to avoid the Expanse bottlenecks becoming a big issue for us.
 I also had a hand in reviewing all of the submitted artifacts, as I was the one submitting usually.

+Kostya Kravchenko: Contributed by setting up shared directory on expanse and working through Expanse issues during Milestone 1.
+Most of my contribution was creating code for loading data in a spark friendly way and displaying image examples for each label category.
+During Milestone 2-3 I ran the slurm scripts to verify the code is working.

 ---